Blog>Trade>Starting a Business>How to start a window cleaning business

 How much does it cost to start a window cleaning business?

-Getting started in the window cleaning business is as easy as buying the basic equipment and driving to your customers’ homes.
-In fact, you could start out as a small company from as little as £100.
-Perfect if you don’t have any savings.
+Getting started in the window cleaning business is as easy as buying the equipment and driving to your customers’ homes.

-Of course, if you want to build a large business you’ll need to invest in more advanced equipment and marketing to reach more customers.
-You’ll also need a van to transport your equipment and insurance to protect your company in case of accidents or mistakes.
+If you want to build your business, you’ll need to invest in advanced equipment and marketing to reach more customers.
+You’ll also need a van to transport your equipment and insurance to protect your company.

 Is a window cleaning business profitable?

-Thankfully, window cleaners will always be needed as most people are either too busy or physically unable to clean their own windows.
-Especially on upper floors.
+Thankfully, window cleaners will always be needed.
+This is because most people are either too busy or physically unable to clean their windows.
+Especially on the upper floors.

 How much can a window cleaning business make?

-Again, this will depend on a range of factors, but as a rough guide, a window cleaner working alone can earn £200 a day.
+Again, this will depend on a range of factors, but as a rough guide, a window cleaner working as a sole trader could expect around £200 per day.
 This means if you expand your company to include other employees you can earn more and more each day.

 How do you charge for window cleaning?